Spring has sprung- let’s enjoy nature’s beauty.

 Frederick Baldwin Park is a nearby park with a beautiful man made lake and plenty of open space.
 Approximately 1.7km away you could either walk or drive and enjoy the views of the lake or bring the family for a picnic.

 The Swan and Canning Rivers are also not too far away (7km) and it’s a short drive into the beautiful and historic Fremantle.

 With so many options, The Reserve is the perfect spot for those fond of nature.
-And, those of you who prefer the urban environment, there’s plenty of that around too.
+And, for those of you who prefer the urban environment, there’s plenty of that around too.